 Rodent Entry Points in to your Home

 A Rat has ribs that fold at the spinal column, making them collapsible.
 This means it can squeeze through a gap with a half inch radius.
 Even if the hole is fairly little, rodents native to Tennessee are natural chewers and will broaden modest openings until they are big enough to invite all sorts of wildlife inside.
-They have really sharp teeth and do not mind using them to make their entrance ways much more accessible
+They have really sharp teeth and do not mind using them to make their entrance ways much more accessible.

 Did you know that Rats are very skilled climbers?
 They are able to ascend trees, poles, and walls made out of brick and cinderblock.

 One of the most common access points that we see throughout a control program are A/C tubing exhaust gaps in your houses siding.
-We also see a lot of rats get in through the roof and eve areas, making it really easy for them to pop right into your attic.
+We also see a lot of rats get in through the roof and eave areas, making it really easy for them to pop right into your attic.
 Garage doors a huge problem, as they are not sealed nearly as well as normal doors into your home.

 It’s also crucial to explore outside control issues, like gaps in your structure, openings in pipes, and loose screens.
 Do It Yourself home repair work and upgrades can often introduce gaps that wild animals are eager to make use of.

 Nashville area Rats and mice have different preferences, yet you need to understand that they are all omnivorous (meaning they will certainly consume both plants and animals) when they are hungry.
-Rat teeth continue to grow up until the animal dies, so it is important for them to frequently grind their teeth down to control the growth.
+Rat teeth continue to grow up until the pest dies, so it is important for them to frequently grind their teeth down to control the growth.
 If you hear scraping or gnawing sounds in the evening, this is likely the reason.
 Due to this, rats have a high potential for causing considerable property damage.

 Rats and rodents have a tendency to be nocturnal, unless their environment becomes nerve-racking.
 A threat of malnourishment or a predator may make rats active during the day.
 Rats survive in all sorts of environments, including ground burrows, trees and dense foliage, damp sewers, and also inside attics.